 East or Southeast: Doors facing this way should be green or brown, according to Feng Shui, and may help improve health and prosperity.

 A third interesting but less well known method of selecting a front door hue is choosing one that color theory proponents say reflects something different or unique about your personality.

 They believe that certain colors reveal certain characteristics.
 For example a black entry door says that you enjoy the finer things in life but that you are also reserved, self-disciplined and sometimes prone to seriousness.

 A yellow door says that you are highly imaginative yet logical, while a red entry door suggests that you are passionate and expressive.
 A brown door may indicate that you are a down to earth person who loves life simple pleasures.
 Green reveals a bent toward traditional values and being active in the community.
 A blue door signifies that while you don’t care about popularity, people may still find you mysteriously attractive.

-Our advice: do a little research, and if you’re drawn toward Fung Shui or color theory, have some fun with them, and give us a call when you’re ready to make a choice.
+Our advice: do a little research, and if you’re drawn toward Fung Shui or color theory, have some fun with them, and then you can prepare to paint your front door yourself!

 The Finishing Touch

 OK, you’ve chosen your front door color.
 Congratulations!
 Now it’s time to choose the finish that brings your choice to life.
 Whether you want to paint or stain will determine which finish, paint or stain, is best.

 For example, if you want the rich, textured look of Mahogany or Oak, staining is recommended because it helps bring out the beautiful grain.
 If you’re drawn to a single, solid color (maybe one that reveals something about you…?) painting, not staining, a smooth un-textured door is the best way to go.